 - More improvements to Motif searching

 - Why just prune based on prefixes?

 Can you consider suffixes too?

 - Consider a random subset of t strings, or l characters

 - Consider multiple letters at a time?

 - How do you really find a TFBS?

 - Multiple answers

-- Near optimal answers
+- Near optimal and approximate answers (later on)

 - Motifs are just a starting point

 - Next Time

 - We revisit greedy algorithms